yochaigal/cairn/wip/2e/dungeon-exploration.md

 - A light source and *safe location* are required to **rest**.
 Present or oncoming danger make **rest** impossible.

 ## Search
-- A character can spend a **turn** performing a an _exhaustive search_ that reveals any hidden treasure, traps, doors, or information they could possibly uncover.
-They do not **interact** with their discoveries in that **turn**, however.
+- A character spends performs an _exhaustive_ search that reveals any hidden treasure, traps, secret doors, etc about _one_ area of the room.
-- Secret doors and hidden treasure are _always_ uncovered by a **search**, unless otherwise noted.
 - Rooms larger than **small** may take _more than one **turn**_ to search properly.

 ## Listen